tencentyun/intlcloud-documents/product/游戏服务/游戏多媒体引擎/常见问题/实时语音相关问题_intl.md

 No.

 ### Are files generated when the voice changing effect is enabled?
-The voice changing effect is real-time.
+The voice changing effect is in real time.
 No files will be generated and sent.